investwithdg/preferredsolutionstransport/README.md

 Run the single consolidated schema file in your Supabase SQL editor:

-- Open `supabase/schema.sql`
+- Open `supabase/consolidated-schema.sql`
-- Copy all contents and run it in Supabase SQL Editor
+- Copy all contents and run it in the Supabase SQL Editor
-- This file includes both the base schema and all hardening/guard functions (no separate migration file is needed)
-- If rerun, duplicate object warnings are safe to ignore
+- This file contains the complete schema, RLS policies, indexes, triggers, monitoring functions, and rate limiting
+- Safe to re-run: it includes `IF NOT EXISTS` and `DROP POLICY IF EXISTS` guards

+Optional: seed initial roles and mappings after you create your auth users (via Supabase Auth > Users).
+Update the emails in the seed file or use your real emails, then run it:

+- Open `supabase/seeds/initial_roles.sql`
+- Update the sample emails to match your users (admin/dispatcher/driver/recipient)
+- Run the file in the Supabase SQL Editor to map roles and link driver/customer records

 ### 3. Stripe Webhook Setup